Las Vegas News Bureau

 The Las Vegas News Bureau is a promotional agency within the Las Vegas Convention and Visitors Authority (LVCVA).
 It is based in the Las Vegas Valley.
 It was created as the Desert Sea News Bureau in 1949, originally as a promotional branch of the local chamber of commerce.
 It consisted of a team of photographers and writers, who would chronicle local attractions for publication in national newspapers and magazines.

-The current name was adopted in 1955, and LVCVA has operated the bureau since 1992.
+The current name was adopted in 1955, and the LVCVA has operated the bureau since 1992.
 The bureau's collection, including historic film footage and more than 7 million photographs, is stored in a vault at the Las Vegas Convention Center.

 History

 Early years

 Throughout the later half of the 1940s, the Las Vegas chamber of commerce hired various advertising firms to promote the city to tourists.
 The most successful of these firms was Steve Hannagan and Associates, hired in 1948.
 Hannagan had previously led promotional campaigns for Sun Valley, Idaho and Miami Beach, Florida.
 In 1949, the chamber of commerce created a promotional branch known as the Desert Sea News Bureau.
 The name was a reference to nearby Lake Mead.
 Hannagan led the agency with a small team of photographers and writers.

 The bureau would place stories in major newspapers and magazines to promote Las Vegas, and also sent photos and stories to travel editors.
 For example, bureau photographers would typically snap images of tourists enjoying themselves at Las Vegas resorts, and then send the photos to the visitors' local newspaper for publication.
 Because Las Vegas was already known for its gambling, Hannagan primarily focused on other amenities that the city had to offer.
 The bureau also promoted nearby nature attractions such as Death Valley, Lake Mead, and Zion National Park.
 Although the bureau sought to convey a family image of Las Vegas, it also relied on an excess of cheesecake photos featuring young women.
 Visiting celebrities were also featured regularly.
 Singer Frank Sinatra and the Rat Pack were frequent subjects of photographs and video footage shot by the bureau.
 Sinatra would later perform for one of the agency's promotional films.

 Hannagan departed the bureau later in 1949, as the chamber of commerce could not afford to keep him on.
 However, his advertising methods would continue to be used.
 Ken Frogley took over management, and the bureau continued its focus on non-gaming attractions.
 Frogley would regularly travel to Los Angeles, hoping to convince local writers to publish more positive stories of Las Vegas.
 The bureau also provided assistance to visiting reporters, giving them tours of the city while persuading resorts to offer them free rooms and meals.